 This course includes the preparation of technical and or architectural drawings for a portfolio presentation and a résumé for portfolio presentation.
 Hard copy as well as electronic drawings will be discussed, finalized and developed for presentation.
 Topics include production of a resume and portfolio for presentation during the last semester of coursework.
 Upon completion, students should be able to prepare and produce a résumé and portfolio for presentation in both hard copy as well as electronic copy.
-This course should be taken in the student's last two (2) semester in design drafting.
-(Every Other Semester)
+Please note that this course is only offered in the fall semester and must be taken with in the last three semesters of the program of study.